marcingolenia/mcode/src/pages/blog/2020-03-15-database_migrations_tips.md

 And finally there is one important question: Isn't it SQL being the best DSL for database development?
 A good migrator should give you the flexibility to use SQL scripts instead their own "DSL".

 ## 5. Don't do database changes outside your migrator
-There are some cool tools in Azure like automatic tuning that can do create index recommendations and much more.
-This is really tempting to just click "apply" and have some optimizations.
+There are some cool tools in Azure like automatic tuning that can do *create index recommendations* and much more.
+This is really tempting to just click *apply* and have some optimizations.
 Coold down however... remember that you won't have this change on other environments!
-Examine the reccomandation, copy the suggested SQL and introduce the changes using migrations.
+Examine the recommandation, copy the suggested SQL and introduce the changes using migrations.
 Step by step try to mimic your production environment as much as it is possible.

 ## 6. Use the migrator of your choice to deploy your database everywhere
 This is really bad.
 I have met one team once that was writing EF migrations but they were not allowed to use it in production.
 Some kind of Db Emperor was taking their database from the UAT environment and then he generated the mighty change script.
 When you are an Emperor of the DB kingom you can of course do much more than that!
 Apply additional indexes, drop some ``NOT NULL`` constraints...
 Easy to guess - the team was struggling with bugs from production that couldn't be easily (or not at all) replicated in their environment.